Fibrations by plane projective rational quartic curves in characteristic two

 in which case we may normalize the coefficients in such a way that $c_2\in K^2 a_2$, thereby obtaining item~\ref{2021_05_21_18:45} in the theorem.
 Consequently, item~\ref{2021_05_21_18:45} in Theorem~\ref{2021_05_21_18:40} occurs if and only if the power $\pp^e$ of the singular prime $\pp$ is a canonical divisor. \end{rem}

-\begin{proof} In view of Remark~\ref{2024_05_10_00:15}, it suffices to treat the case where the divisor $\pp^e$ is non-canonical, where $e$ denotes the ramification index of $\pp|\pp_1$.
+\begin{proof} In view of Remark~\ref{2024_05_10_00:15}, it suffices to treat the case where the divisor $\pp^e$ is non-canonical, where $e$ is the ramification index of $\pp|\pp_1$.
 So let $F|K$ be a function field of genus $g = 3$ and let $\pp$ be a prime such that $\de(\pp) = 3$, $\de(\pp_1) = 1$, $\pp_2$ is non-rational, and such that the divisor $\pp^e$ is non-canonical.
-Since the prime $\pp_2$ is non-rational, it has degree $\deg(\pp_2) = 2$.
-Let $e_1$ denote the ramification index of $\pp_1$ over $F_2$.
+Since the restricted prime $\pp_3$ is rational, the prime $\pp_2$ is unramified over $F_3$ and has degree $\deg(\pp_2)=2$ .
+We denote by $e_1$ the ramification index of $\pp_1|\pp_2$.